How To Froth, Foam & Texture Milk

 - When finished, clean the steam arm

-If you require a little more help, or just would like to see how the professionals do it, then check out our video below.
+If you require a little more help mastering how to froth milk, or just would like to see how the professionals do it, then check out our video below.

 Paul Meikle-Janney, Head judge of the World Latte Art Championships, demonstrates the perfect milk foaming technique: